best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 To meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) you should use subheadings to break up the information.
 These subheadings should be tagged using the cell styles tool.
 First level subheadings should be tagged as Headings 2, second level subheadings as Headings 3 and so on.

-To meet accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) keep all the information in a list in column A. It is best to expand this column so the text doesn’t overflow the cells.
-If you don't do this it can be off-putting for users of screen readers as they will read out 'overflowing' each time text in a cell overflows.

 Make sure all the written content follows the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.